niklasdewally/conjure-bits/2024-eprime-fixer/README.md

 output/01-normalised  -- step 1 : cleaned eprime models.
 output/02-no-keywords -- step 2 : models without Essence keywords, ready for Conjure.
 output/03-no-givens   -- step 3 : fixed models but with the givens substituted in.
-Makefile              -- does all this: type make to go scripts/              -- scripts to make all this work
+output/03a-parses     -- models from step 3 that Conjure can parse output/03b-noparses   -- models from step 3 that Conjure cannot parse Makefile              -- does all this: type make to go scripts/              -- scripts to make all this work
 ```